GabeStah/gremlin-chaos-monkey/src/alternatives/kubernetes/index.md

 ## Kube Monkey

 [Kube-monkey](https://github.com/asobti/kube-monkey) is an open-source implementation of Chaos Monkey for use on Kubernetes clusters and written in Go.
-Like the original Chaos Monkey, Kube-monkey performs just one task: randomly deletes Kubernetes pods within the cluster, as a means of injecting failure in the system and testing the stability of the remaining pods.
-It is based on pseudo-random rules, running at a pre-defined hour on weekdays to then build a schedule of random pod targets that will be attacked and killed at a random time during that same day, though the time-range is configurable.
+Like the original Chaos Monkey, Kube-monkey performs just one task: it randomly deletes Kubernetes pods within the cluster, as a means of injecting failure in the system and testing the stability of the remaining pods.
+It is based on pseudo-random rules, running at a pre-defined hour on weekdays to then build a schedule.
+Based on the generated schedule random pod targets that will be attacked and killed at a random time during that same day, although the time-range is configurable.

 Kube-monkey will only terminate pods that have explicitly opted in by specifying certain Kube-monkey `metadata labels`.
-The following illustrates the basic labels that can be specified to allow Kube-monkey to kill pods within this application.
+The following illustrates the basic labels that can be specified to allow Kube-monkey to kill pods within the application.

 ```yaml
 apiVersion: extensions/v1beta1